Lightweight Directory Access Protocol

 A common use of LDAP is to provide a central place to store usernames and passwords.
 This allows many different applications and services to connect to the LDAP server to validate users.

-LDAP is based on a simpler subset of the standards contained within the X.500 standard.
-Because of this relationship, LDAP is sometimes called X.500-lite.
+LDAP is a simpler (lightweight) subset of the standards in the X.500 series, particularly the X.511 Directory Access Protocol.
+Because of this relationship, LDAP is sometimes called X.500 Lite.

 History

 Telecommunication companies' understanding of directory requirements were well developed after some 70 years of producing and managing telephone directories.
 These companies introduced the concept of directory services to information technology and computer networking, their input culminating in the comprehensive X.500 specification, a suite of protocols produced by the International Telecommunication Union (ITU) in the 1980s.

-X.500 directory services were traditionally accessed via the X.500 Directory Access Protocol (DAP), which required the Open Systems Interconnection (OSI) protocol stack.
+X.500 directory services were traditionally accessed via the X.511 Directory Access Protocol (DAP), which required the Open Systems Interconnection (OSI) protocol stack.
 LDAP was originally intended to be a lightweight alternative protocol for accessing X.500 directory services through the simpler (and now widespread) TCP/IP protocol stack.
 This model of directory access was borrowed from the DIXIE and Directory Assistance Service protocols.

 The protocol was originally created by Tim Howes of the University of Michigan, Steve Kille of Isode Limited, Colin Robbins of Nexor and Wengyik Yeong of Performance Systems International, circa 1993, as a successor to DIXIE and DAS.
 Mark Wahl of Critical Angle Inc., Tim Howes, and Steve Kille started work in 1996 on a new version of LDAP, LDAPv3, under the aegis of the Internet Engineering Task Force (IETF).
 LDAPv3, first published in 1997, superseded LDAPv2 and added support for extensibility, integrated the Simple Authentication and Security Layer, and better aligned the protocol to the 1993 edition of X.500.
 Further development of the LDAPv3 specifications themselves and of numerous extensions adding features to LDAPv3 has come through the IETF.

 In the early engineering stages of LDAP, it was known as Lightweight Directory Browsing Protocol, or LDBP.
 It was renamed with the expansion of the scope of the protocol beyond directory browsing and searching, to include directory update functions.
 It was given its Lightweight name because it was not as network intensive as its DAP predecessor and thus was more easily implemented over the Internet due to its relatively modest bandwidth usage.

 LDAP has influenced subsequent Internet protocols, including later versions of X.500, XML Enabled Directory (XED), Directory Service Markup Language (DSML), Service Provisioning Markup Language (SPML), and the Service Location Protocol (SLP).
 It is also used as the basis for Microsoft's Active Directory.